Bin Akao: Early life

-Bin Akao was born on 15 January 1899 in Higashi Ward, Nagoya, the son of a hardware dealer.
-Akao was sickly as a child and he contracted tuberculosis while a student at Aichi Third Junior High School.
+Bin Akao was born on 15 January 1899 in Higashi Ward, Nagoya, the son of a hardware dealer and liberal intellectual who had shifted from textiles to managing diverse businesses including hardware, charcoal sales, fishing, and ranching.
+As a child, Akao was sickly and contracted tuberculosis while a student at Aichi Third Junior High School (from which he later dropped out).
+Inspired by a teacher's story of Toyotomi Hideyoshi rising from humble origins to unify Japan, Akao dreamed of becoming prime minister through study and effort.

 To aid his recovery, he was sent to manage a farm owned by his father on the island of Miyakejima.
 While on the island, Akao became acquainted with Inejirō Asanuma, the future chairman of the Japan Socialist Party, as well as Inejiro's distant relative Michio Asanuma, who would later become a member of Akao's Greater Japan Patriotic Party.
 On the farm, Akao sought to create a utopian society by implementing a primitive form of agrarian communism based on the ideals of the "New Village Movement" advocated by poet-philosopher Saneatsu Mushanokōji.
 In particular, the produce of the farm was distributed in equal shares to all workers on the farm, regardless of class or social standing.
+Novelist Rohan Koda sympathized with his ideals and met him.
 However, Akao's neighbors on the island felt threatened by his practices, and managed to swindle the farm from him through legalistic maneuvers.
 Disillusioned by the failure of his experiments with communism, Akao returned to the mainland and settled in Tokyo, where he began to dabble in socialism under the influence of Toshihiko Sakai, Hitoshi Yamakawa, Sakae Osugi, and Motoyuki Takabatake.
-Akao was arrested and imprisoned for a speech critical of Japan's Emperor system after being conscripted into military service.
-While in prison, Akao became disillusioned with the left-wing movement in Japan and soon abandoned left-wing politics as a whole.
+He also engaged briefly in publishing.
+Akao was arrested and imprisoned for a speech critical of Japan's Emperor system after being conscripted into military service, and later for attempted extortion when demanding funds from local capitalists (receiving a sentence of one year and six months).
+While in prison, Akao became disillusioned with the left-wing movement in Japan (partly due to the attitude of former comrades) and soon abandoned left-wing politics as a whole.